futursolo/yew-side-effect/README.md

         Html::default()
     }
 }

+pub type EffectApplier = WithEffect<BaseEffectApplier>;
 ```

+This HOC pattern is inspired by Yewdux.

 `WithEffectProps` has a property effects, which dereferences to a
 `&[Rc<EffectType>]` in which you can access the effects like a slice.